 How is your fund differentiated from other alternative strategies?

 To the best of our knowledge, no other investment manager has constructed a portfolio of locally-based hedge fund managers in emerging Asia.
-For clients and prospects who seek to gain from the rapid long-term growth in Asia, who also see the value in the inefficient market opportunities for producing index-beating returns, the Chinus Funds are a vehicle for efficiently capturing both attributes.
+For clients and prospects who seek to gain from the potential rapid long-term growth in Asia, who also see the value in the inefficient market opportunities for producing returns, the Chinus Funds are a vehicle for potentially efficiently capturing both attributes.
 Chinus unlocks a region that is little understood by Western investors, providing turnkey, expert-administrated access.

 Please explain the investment process for the strategy.